Power Grid

 Power grids can be classified into several types based on structure and functionality:

-• Conventional Grid: A one-way system in which power plants send electricity to houses via transmission lines.
+• Conventional Grid - a one-way system in which power plants send electricity to houses via transmission lines.
 It is largely dependent on manual monitoring and fossil fuels.

-• Smart Grid: A contemporary digital grid that increases efficiency and dependability by utilizing sensors, automation, smart meters, and real-time data.
+• Smart Grid - a contemporary digital grid that increases efficiency and dependability by utilizing sensors, automation, smart meters, and real-time data.
 It encourages the use of renewable energy sources like wind and solar.

-• Microgrid: A more compact, localized grid that is not dependent on the larger grid.
+• Microgrid - a more compact, localized grid that is not dependent on the larger grid.
 Microgrids are perfect for campuses, isolated locations, and islands since they frequently use battery storage and renewable energy.

-• Off-Grid Technology: Completely disconnected from the main grid.
+• Off-Grid Technology - completely disconnected from the main grid.
 Homes use their own energy sources, such as batteries and solar panels.

 What are the Advantages of a Power Grid?

-Consistent power for homes and businesses is ensured by a reliable electricity supply.
+• Consistent power for homes and businesses is ensured by a reliable electricity supply.

 • Effective Distribution: Power may be sent with little loss across great distances.